 (2) This regulation does not apply to roads that do not require the creation of a certificate of Crown land title.

-[Regulation 6 inserted in Gazette 16 Feb 2001 p.
+[Regulation 6 inserted: Gazette 16 Feb 2001 p.
 910.]

 7. Plans for easement purposes only

 (1) This regulation applies in relation to a plan that is prepared by a surveyor for the sole purpose of defining an easement.